The Best Dog Frisbee In Australia - The Overview

 The Chuckit!
 Paraflight Flyer Dog Frisbee being tested by our independent expert team.

-It’s probably obvious from the description above that this lightweight fetch toy also floats on water.
+It’s obvious from the description above that this lightweight fetch toy also floats on water.
 There is another cool feature, though: this frisbee will also glow in the dark.
 It’s truly a toy for all situations.

 This flying ring might not be the fanciest toy in the world, but it will surely do the job of keeping a dog entertained.